UK manufacturing activity index PMI. See what the "PMI Index" is in other dictionaries. Euro Area PMI chart

 An indicator below 50 points reflects a decrease in activity, above - an increase in activity.

-Definition of the term index of business activity
+Definition of the term business activity index

 What are they talking about business activity indices